OVERVIEW

 Medical scheme benefits.
 Excellent progress has been made with the Government Employee Medical Scheme (GEMS) that covers 90% of HCWs who have made depression one of their prescribed minimum benefits and incorporated mental health into their value-based care team benefit package currently being rolled out across the country that promoted outcome-based care by multidisciplinary teams.

-Productions of information and education material.
+INFORMATION EDUCATION & COMMUNICATION Productions of information and education material.
 The project has produced a variety of IEC and uses all the Masiviwe platforms to distribute the information.
-To date 15.5 million+ reached through Masiviwe social media channels in March 2024 – lately reaching about a million per month.
+To date 28.6 million+ reached through Masiviwe social media channels in March 2024 – lately reaching about a million per month.

 The 1st SA Mental Health Conference was launched in April 2023 by FPD and became a joint project with the national Department of Health.
 This abstract driven scientific conference, under the heading “It is time to talk”, was attended by 673 delegates, with 167 speaker presentations across 37 sessions, 29 poster presentations and 24 exhibition stands.
-The conference was ably Chaired by Professors Olive Shisana and Dan Stein
+The conference was ably Chaired by Professors Olive Shisana and Dan Stein.

 TECHNOLOGY